makerdao/ex_testchain/README.md

 $ mix compile
 ```

 To run it locally:
 ```bash
 $ iex -S mix phx.server
 ```

-This command will start project locally and spawn a HTTP/WS server on port `4000`
+This command will start project locally but for using a HTTP/WS server on port `4000`
+you have to use `makerdao/testchain-backendgateway`

-And it will become accesible from anywhere you need.
+And it will become accessible from anywhere you need.
 ## Logging
 For now ExTestchain uses logger in debug mode and all messages will be printed to your CLI.
 To omit this uncomment logger level in `apps/chain/config/config.ex`